EXCLUSIVE-Airbus to lose over $5 bln in orders under AirAsia X's proposed restructuring

 By Liz Lee

-KUALA LUMPUR, Dec 22 (Reuters) - Aircraft manufacturer Airbus SE said it stands to lose more than $5 billion woth of aircraft orders if AirAsia X Bhd's (AAX) debt restructuring scheme goes through, court documents showed, joining a dozen creditors that have challenged the Malaysian low-budget carrier's plan.
+KUALA LUMPUR, Dec 22 (Reuters) - Aircraft manufacturer Airbus SE said it stands to lose more than $5 billion worth of aircraft orders if AirAsia X Bhd's (AAX) debt restructuring scheme goes through, court documents showed, joining more than a dozen creditors that have challenged the Malaysian low-budget carrier's plan.

 Airbus's challenge comes as AAX defended its scheme from key lessor BOC Aviation Limited's (BOCA) allegations that it favoured Airbus and lacked a debt-to-equity swap offer for creditors.